 - Licensing and Regulation: Choose a broker that has earned the seal of approval from regulators like the FSA and VFSC.
 Licensed brokers adhere to financial standards, ensuring transparency and security for your funds.
 Avoid unregulated brokers, as they may pose higher risks.

-- Market Variety: A good broker should offer access to a wide range of forex pairs like EUR/USD, GBP/JPY, AUD/CAD, and more.
-If you plan on exploring other markets, look for brokers whose product range includes commodities, indices, and stocks.
+- Market Variety: A good broker should offer access to a wide range of Forex pairs, such as EUR/USD, GBP/JPY, AUD/CAD and more.
+If you plan to explore other markets, look for brokers whose product range includes commodities, indices and stocks.

 - Negative Balance Protection: Opt for brokers that provide negative balance protection, which prevents your account from going into a negative balance due to market volatility.
 This feature is crucial for managing risk when trading with high leverage.